ChrisPytel/handy-vsc-snippets/README.md

 2. Select all of the script text and copy it to your clipboard. <i>(Control + A and Control + C)</i>

-3. Open your VSC go to your command bar and type  `>Preferences: Open Keyboard Shortcuts (JSON)`
+3. Open your VSC go to your command bar and type:  `>Preferences: Open Keyboard Shortcuts (JSON)`

-4. Click the dropdown option that says `Preferences: Open Keyboard Shortcuts (JSON)`. <br>Don't accidentally open `Preferences: Open Default Keyboard Shortcuts (JSON)` and modify its contents. <i> (You won't have a good time.)</i>
+4. Click the dropdown option that says `Preferences: Open Keyboard Shortcuts (JSON)`. <br>Don't accidentally open `Preferences: Open Default Keyboard Shortcuts (JSON)` and modify its contents. <br><i>(You won't have a good time.)</i>

-5. Paste what we had copied earlier in the clipboard into your local keybindings.json
+5. Paste what we had copied earlier in the clipboard into your local keybindings.json file and save it.

 6. <b>Installation complete.</b> Go and try out some scripts!
+<br><br>

+<b>Optional</b> - Its probably a good idea to unbind the default `Control + Shift + W` shortcut.
+Its assigned to close your VSC window without warning which is really annoying.
+To do so, go to:

+1. File -> Preferences -> Keyboard Shortcuts
+2. In the search bar at the top type: `Close Window`
+3. Right click the command and select Remove Keybinding
+4. Optional: You can do the same for: `View: Close Editor`
 <br><br><br>

 # List of scripts in this library
 Below is a list of scripts and their default shortcut.
-You can configure which buttons they are bound to in your `keybindings.json` file.
+You can configure which buttons they are assigned to in your `keybindings.json` file by changing what the "key" value is defined as.

+Click a link below to jump to a visual preview of each script

+### JavaScript Scripts

+  1. Insert blank console.log()
+  2. Insert console.log() for checking variable assignment
+  3. Insert console.log() for checking variable datatype
+  4. Insert blank template literal
+  5. Creates a template for an object literal
+  6. Creates a template for a function expression
+  7. Creates a C-style loop template

+  8. Generate a if / else if / else statement chain
+  9. Generates a template for a ternary operation
+  10. Generates a template for a switch statement
+  11. Generates a template for an array.map() method

+  12. Generates a template for module import require statement
+  13. Generate a template for setting up a promise
+  14. Generate a template for completing a promise
+  15. Generate a template for a returning promise chain *coming soon*

+  16. Generates a template for a jQuery event listener
+  17. Generates a template for an AJAX request

+### HTML / Markdown Scripts
+  1. Easy tag creation
+  2. Wrap a selection and assigns a tag to it

-Scripts
+### CSS Scripts
+  1. Quick border generator for reference
+  2. Flexbox container and child element centering

 ----------------------------------------
-### Console.log
+### 01 - Console.log()
  <b> Shortcut =</b> `Control + Shift + C`<br>

 Creates a blank console.log(); and places your cursor inside the brackets.